Something is missing from our website.

 “Having been on paid trips in the past, I know my experience on that trip is NOT the experience a regular consumer will have.
 I get special treatment, seven-star meals, direct access to a manager in case anything goes wrong, and wine and food in my room.
 Being pampered is definitely going to make you love a place a lot more.”

-Also, when it come to product reviews and recommendations – you perceive a product a lot differently when you receive it for free.
+You perceive a product a lot differently when you receive it for free.

 Essentially, I don’t want to recommend products to you that I wouldn’t pay for myself with my own money.